The Classical Academy (Colorado)

 The Classical Academy (TCA) is a kindergarten through twelfth grade public charter school located in northern Colorado Springs, Colorado, United States.
 It is chartered through Academy School District 20.

 The school is known for having an extensive waiting list, with over 5,400 students on the current waiting list for all grades combined.

 Rankings

-The Classical Academy High School is ranked 10th within Colorado by U.S. News & World Report and #368 nationally.
+The Classical Academy High School is ranked #1 in Academy School District, 9th within Colorado, and #465 nationally (in the top 2%) by U.S. News & World Report.

+Colorado's School Performance Framework rated TCA High School #2 in Colorado.

 Awards

 In 2012, 2013, and 2014 the Colorado Department of Education awarded every TCA (elementary, junior high, and high school) as well as College Pathways the John Irwin Award for Academic Excellence.
 The John Irwin awards are given to schools that demonstrate excellent academic achievement.

 Campuses

 The Classical Academy currently has three campuses in Northern Colorado Springs:

 North Campus

 The Classical Academy High School, The Classical Academy Junior High School and The Classical Academy North Elementary are located at 975 Stout Road.
 The North Campus is considered the main campus and is the location of the school administration offices.